cameronbender3/PyGIP/README.md

         self.test_mask = None  # Boolean mask for test nodes
 ```

-- **Key Insight for Contributors**: You don’t need to worry about loading or formatting the dataset manually.
-Simply
+- **Importance**: We are currently using the default api_type='pyg' to load the data.
+It is important to note that when
-  use `self.graph` in your attack or defense class to access the DGL-based graph object.
-This ensures consistency across
+  api_type='pyg', `self.graph` should be an instance of `torch_geometric.data.Data`.
+In your implementation, make sure to
-  implementations.
+  use our defined Dataset class to build your code.
 - Additional attributes like `self.dataset.features` (node features), `self.dataset.labels` (node labels),
   and `self.dataset.train_mask` (training split) are also available if your logic requires them.